 Officers conducting employer inspections (whether it relates to a LMIA or LMIA-exempt work permit situation) can demand to see specific documents or ask an employer to provide whatever documents the employer has to demonstrate compliance.
 Most inspections will be paper-based and as such the inspection officer will send the employer a list of documents that will need to be provided back to the officer.

-It happens that, the inspecting officer could make a finding of non-compliance under IRPA, and assess penalties under the AMP regime, where in the officer’s mind the employer has not retained all documents that could demonstrate compliance.
+An inspecting officer could make a finding of non-compliance under IRPA, and assess penalties under the AMP regime, where in the officer’s mind the employer has not retained all documents that could demonstrate compliance.
 Hopefully, if an employer is otherwise compliant with IRPA’s conditions, inspecting officers will use a concern about document retention as an opportunity to work with employers to suggest improvements, rather than make a non-compliance finding.

 The program delivery update provides a non-exhaustive list of documents that inspectors may want to review to verify employer compliance.
 Employers should review that list carefully as it provides insight into the types of documents they need to retain.